-NOTE: This class may be taken concurrently with another Spanish course, such as Spanish 4H or Spanish 5H/ AP, as well as taken up to three years.
+NOTE: This class may be taken concurrently with another Spanish course, such as Spanish 4H or Spanish 5H/AP, as well as taken up to three years.
 Each year will correspond with the level.

-PREREQUISITE: This course is for students who are heritage speakers of Spanish.
+PREREQUISITE: This course is for students who are native speakers of Spanish.
 An oral interview and placement test will be administered to incoming students and a recommendation will then be made accordingly.
+This course is required for native speakers.